beergeek/iis/README.md

 Data type: `Integer`

 The limit for restart memory for Application Pool.
-Default is `1000`.

 Default value: 1000